LearnersGuild/curriculum-app/modules/Posting-Data-To-The-Server-With-A-Form/README.md

 ### Part 2

-Build a basic web app using Express which can send data to the server via a HTML `<form>` element.
+Build a basic web app using Express which can send data to the server via an HTML `<form>` element.
 You will be required to create two simple pages on the app.
 The mockups are provided below

 #### Form Get Page